gregdodge/misc/README.md

-CSS dev pratctice and tests
+CSS dev practice and tests